hfolcot/online-cookbook/README.md

 The passwords are also stored in plain text which the user is made aware of.
 It is an important requirement to make sure that user logins are made more secure.

+#### User profiles
+If a user has an account on a site such as this, they would expect to be able to go to a profile page where they can see their own recipes and edit from there.
+This is something that should be implemented in a future version.

 #### Undo Delete
 The recipes are currently moved to a different collection in the database rather than being completely deleted, which allows for an 'undo delete' feature to be added